 In Belchford, opposite the Blue Bell Inn, turn left into Dams Lane.
-Turn left down the footpath, following the Viking Way, to cross the stream and follow its bank.
+Turn left down the footpath, following the Viking Way, to cross the stream.
 The Viking Way is a 147 miles long distance footpath running from the Humber to Oakham in Rutland.

-Go left through the gate and follow the path, going through another gate.
-At a track, turn right and then left through a gap in the hedge.
-Continue along the edge of the next field, with the hedge on your right then left.
+Follow the waymarked path.
+At a track, turn right and then left uphill bearing left off the track to the field edge.
+Bear along the edge of the next field, with the hedge on your right then left.

-(10) Bear left along the edge of the next field.
-At the corner of the field near the telegraph pole, turn right along the field boundary.
+(10) Bear left along the edge of the next field near the telegraph pole, turn right along the field boundary.

 (11) Descend the next small field to cross the stream at the bottom.
 Go straight across the next two fields heading for the corner of the second, near the bungalow.

-(12) At the road, turn left.
+(12) At the end, turn left.
 Leave the Viking Way and continue straight up the hill to High Street.
 Turn left and return to the start.(D/A)

 D/A : mi 0 - alt. mi 0